Maximum Games: Modus Games

 In December 2017, Maximum Games created a new division of the company called Modus Games, focused on providing full-service publishing services to independent video game developers.
-Modus Games' first title published was action-adventure title Extinction, developed by Iron Galaxy.
+Modus Games' first title published was the action adventure title Extinction, developed by Iron Galaxy.

 In 2019, Modus Games purchased the independent Brazilian game studio The Balance, Inc., which it previously partnered with to publish the action game Override: Mech City Brawl.
 The company was rebranded as Modus Studios Brazil and operates independently of the publishing arm, offering porting, development support, and development of original IPs.

 History

 Modus Games was first introduced in 2018 when the company was soft launched with the release of Iron Galaxy's Extinction.
 The company was fully launched in March 2019.
 Their first title as a publishing label was Finnish developer Frozenbyte's Trine 4: The Nightmare Prince, which received favorable reviews.

 Modus Games has since partnered with several developers of varying sizes for both physical and digital releases globally.
 The company has made their first foray into the collectibles market with the announcement of a collector's edition for Dreams Uncorporated's action role-playing game Cris Tales.

 In October 2020, Modus Games initiated an ongoing charitable initiative called Games Giving Back, in which the company donates a portion of each games' profits towards a charity, often in a similar theme to each game being highlighted.
 The first of these donations was to the Exceptional Women Awardees Foundation, an organization that helps women advance their careers through coaching and mentorship.

 In January 2022, Modus Games acquired Mane6, the development team behind Them's Fightin' Herds.